Scriveners' CPE Lecture 2019

 Wednesday 11 September, 6.00pm

-Cari Hyde-Vaamonde will speak on 'AI and Tech in Notarial Services'
+Cari Hyde-Vaamonde spoke on 'AI and Tech in Notarial Services'

 The Wilfrid Phillips Memorial Notarial Lecture 2019

 International Dispute Resolution Centre, 70 Fleet Street, London EC4Y 1EU

 The Notarial Committee of the Scriveners Company and the Society of Scrivener Notaries were pleased to host the 2019 Lecture.
 There were two speakers: